emrgen/authbase/README.md

-# authbase is a simple authentication library.
+# authbase is a simple authentication service.

 ## Goal